aklomp/base64/README.md

 ### NEON

+This library includes two NEON codecs: one for regular 32-bit ARM and one for the 64-bit AArch64 with NEON, which has double the amount of SIMD registers and can do full 64-byte table lookups.
+That codec encodes in 48-byte chunks and decodes in massive 64-byte chunks, so it had to be augmented with an uint64 codec to stay fast on smaller inputs!

 NEON support can unfortunately not be portably detected at runtime from userland (the `mrc` instruction is privileged), so NEON support is enabled or disabled at compile time.
 As is usual on ARM, you are responsible for supplying